Lypsilonx/Game-of-Intrigue/data.typ

   "Hoarder": "[Goal]Hold " + str(calc.ceil(asset_copy_amount * 0.8)) + " Assets with the same value.",
   "Snitch": "[Goal]Hold " + str(calc.floor(goal_hand_size * 1.5)) + " Cards. (excluding Standing)",
-  "Isolationist": "[Goal]Hold only cards without value. (including Standing)", "Lobbyist": "[Perk]If you trade this card to another player, they loose all their Standing.", "Leach": "[Perk]If someone you have a Pact with wins, you win too.
+  "Isolationist": "[Goal]Hold only cards without value. (including Standing)", "Lobbyist": "[Perk]If you trade this card to another player, they have to discard all their Standing.", // TODO: Make it so that people want to trade Role cards
+  "Leach": "[Perk]If someone you have a Pact with wins, you win too.
 When you loose, you can try to sneak this card out of the game, to win later.", "Undead": "[Perk]When you loose, take " + str((standing_card_amount - 1)) + " Standing cards from the draw pile and shuffle it again, then remove this card from the game.", "Liar": "[Perk]You only loose when being accused during a trade, while having no Standing.
 You cannot win without Standing.", // TODO: Figure out how to handle this discretely